 Build a brain.
 Build a life.
 Build a community.

-The event features SCI board member, Pensacola native and Chicago Bears offensive lineman Josh Sitton, who graduated from Catholic High School will be one of our special attendees.
+SCI board member, Pensacola native and Miami Dolphins offensive lineman Josh Sitton, who graduated from Catholic High School will be one of our special attendees.
 Sitton was drafted by the Green Bay Packers in the fourth round of the 2008 NFL Draft.
 He was part of the Packers team that beat the Pittsburgh Steelers in Super Bowl XLV.
 He signed a three-year contract with the Bears in 2016.
 The Dolphins signed Sitton, who played college football for the University of Central Florida, this year.

 Joining Sitton in attendance at the event: